danielkiing3/family_bottom_sheet/README.md

 - `contentBackgroundColor` - Background color for the content area
 - `mainContentBorderRadius` - Optional border radius to apply around the content area.
 - `mainContentPadding` - Optional padding applied inside the content area, wrapping all pages.
-- `safeAreaMinimum` - Minimum safe area padding (useful for handling insets on specific edges).
+- `safeAreaMinimum` - Minimum safe area padding (can also be used to add bottom padding to the bottom sheet).
 - `mainContentAnimationStyle` - Custom animation configuration for transitions between pages (push/pop).

 ## Bottom Sheet Container Customization (the outer modal appearance)